kirankailasan/XploreIntern/README.md

 Challenges Solved: Multi-role access with distinct features for students and employers.
 Efficient notification system to update students in real-time.
 Dynamic profile management with default values and validations.

-Usage and Hosting: A partially hosted version of the project is available on GitHub for showcasing features.
-Full access is restricted to buyers with a Call to Action (CTA) in the README.

-Potential for Further Development: Adding payment gateway integration for premium internship postings.
-Advanced analytics for tracking internship trends.
-Chat functionality between employers and students.